 Our strategy has been to position Ethan Allen as a preferred brand offering complimentary design service together with products of superior style, quality and value to provide consumers with a comprehensive, one-stop shopping solution for their home furnishing and interior design needs.
 In carrying out our strategy, we continue to expand our reach to a broader consumer base through a diverse selection of attractively priced products, designed to complement one another, reflecting current fashion trends in home decorating.
-One such example of this strategy is our new Ethan Allen | Disney product program, launched during fiscal 2017.
 We continuously monitor changes in home fashion trends through attendance at international industry events and fashion shows, internal market research, and regular communication with our retailers and design center design consultants who provide valuable input on consumer trends.
 We believe that the observations and input gathered enable us to incorporate appropriate style details into our products to react quickly to changing consumer tastes.

 75% of our furniture is built by artisans, one piece at a time, in our North American workshops.
-Most frames are hand-assembled and stitching is guided by hand.
-We select international partners who are as committed to quality as we are.
-All case good frames are made with premium lumber and veneers.
+Most upholstery frames are hand-assembled and stitching is guided by hand.
+We select international partners who are as committed to quality and social responsibility as we are.
+All case goods frames are made with premium lumber and veneers.
 We use best-in-class construction techniques, including mortise and tenon joinery and four-corner glued dovetail joinery on drawers.
 We combine technology with personal service and maintain an up-to-date broad range of styles and custom options in keeping with today's home decorating trends.
 These factors continue to define Ethan Allen, positioning us as a fashion leader in the home furnishing industry.

-The interior of our design centers, which were substantially refreshed during the past two fiscal years, are organized to facilitate display of our product offerings, both in room settings that project the category lifestyle and by product grouping to facilitate comparisons of the styles and tastes of our clients.
+The interior of our design centers, which were substantially refreshed during the past three fiscal years, are organized to facilitate display of our product offerings, both in room settings that project the category lifestyle and by product grouping to facilitate comparisons of the styles and tastes of our clients.
 To further enhance the experience, technology is used to expand the range of products viewed by including content from our website in applications used on large touch-screen flat panel displays.